Magento SEO Full Guide: Features, Tips, and Best Practices

 3. SEO-Friendly URLs

-In the online world, long URLs don’t directly impact your ranking on SERPs, but a short and readable URL improves click-through rates and allows for easier monitoring.
+A Uniform Resource Locator (URL) is a unique web address for a certain page.
+While long URLs don’t directly impact your ranking on SERPs, a short and readable URL improves click-through rates and allows easier monitoring.
+In addition, short URLs are more memorable and give better credibility to your brand.

 Fortunately, Magento 2 has a built-in functionality that shortens your URLs.
 You can also install an extension such as URL Rewrite Regeneration to configure and shorten your product URLs.